-Applicants must submit the following materials to the USC Office of Admission: USC application for graduate admission with a nonrefundable application fee, official GRE scores and official transcripts from all colleges and universities attended.
+Applicants must submit the following materials to the USC Office of Admission: USC application for graduate admission with a non-refundable application fee, official GRE scores and official transcripts from all colleges and universities attended.
 In addition, international applicants must submit an affidavit of support and official TOEFL scores.
-Students should consult the USC application for graduate admission for the current fee.
-The Office of Admission is unable to process an application without this fee.

-In addition, applicants must submit the following materials to the Annenberg Admissions Office: Annenberg graduate application, statement of purpose, GRE test scores, official transcripts from all colleges and universities attended, one writing sample, a journalism or public relations essay, a résumé and three letters of recommendation.
+In addition, applicants must submit the following materials: statement of purpose, one writing sample, a journalism or public relations essay, a résumé and three letters of recommendation.
 International applicants must submit TOEFL test scores.

-The School of Journalism admits students for the fall semester.
-Refer to the Annenberg Admissions Web site for the application deadline for admission and department scholarship/ assistantship consideration.
+The School of Journalism admits students to the M.A. in Journalism and the M.A. in Strategic Public Relations degree programs for the fall semester.
+The application deadline for admission and department scholarship/assistantship consideration is January 15.
 Students usually receive notification of the Admission Committee's decision by March 31.
+The School of Journalism admits students to the M.A. in Specialized Journalism degree program for the summer session.
+The application deadline for summer admission is May 1.